Hungarian Biochemist and Nobel Prize winner Albert Szent-Gyorgyi has notoriously said that:

 But that’s not all.
 Fluoride accumulation in the skeleton can mimic arthritis symptoms, inhibit the immune system, and induce hypothyroidism.
 Also, a slew of studies have shown the negative effects of fluoride ingestion on bone health.
-This is all covered in great detail along with an extensive bibliography in The Missing Link, which is part of the Save Our Bones Program.
+This is all covered in great detail along with an extensive bibliography in The Missing Link, which is part of the Osteoporosis Reversal Program.

 And last but not least, if you drink water straight out of the tap, you may be inadvertently ingesting over-the counter and prescription drugs – albeit in small quantities.
 According to an Associated Press investigation: